|About the Atari Museum|

 Can people view the actual pieces in the museum in person?

-Yes, the Atari Museum frequently displays items at various video gaming and computing events around the country and also places items on loan to shows and museums for display.
+Yes, the Atari Museum frequently displays items at various video gaming and computing events around the country and also places items on loan to shows and museums around the United States and Europe for display at physical Museums.
+Also we have been scanning and digitizing as much printed material, diskettes, ROM chips and VHS video tapes as we can to preserve these items and put them up publicly.

 If you are a former Atari employee from Atari Inc, Atari Corp or Atari Games